smartive/giuseppe/README.md

 # giuseppe
-> [Italian: dʒuˈzɛppe]

 ![giuseppe](https://cloud.githubusercontent.com/assets/292951/14691860/f363e562-0753-11e6-89df-aab95645084f.png)

-A controller routing system for expressJS with typescript decorators and annotations.
-Named after Giuseppe Verdi the great componist.
-Like Verdi, we compose things, but not a great piece of musical history.
-We compose routes for you. `giuseppe` is dedicated to [expressJS](http://expressjs.com/) and depends on it.
-We were tired of writting all the route registrations by ourselfes.
+giuseppe [Italian: dʒuˈzɛppe] is a controller routing system for [Express](http://expressjs.com/) using [TypeScript](https://www.typescriptlang.org/) decorators and annotations named after the great Italian componist Giuseppe Verdi.
+Like Verdi, it composes things, but not a great piece of musical history!
+We compose routes for you. giuseppe is dedicated to
+[Express](http://expressjs.com/) and depends on it.
+We were tired of writing all the route registrations by ourselves.

 ## Docs